 Similar to other platforms, you’ll pay a general platform fee and then a fee on each donation.
 You’ll also pay a transfer fee each time funds are sent to your bank account.

-5% platform fee
+- 5% platform fee

-2.9% plus $0.30 CAD transaction fee per donation
+- 3% plus CAD$0.30 transaction fee per donation

-$25 transfer fee every time funds are sent to your bank account
+- CAD$25 transfer fee every time funds are sent to your bank account

-Focused on creative services, marketing and communications, prototyping, production, retail, licensing and distribution.
+- Focused on creative services, marketing and communications, prototyping, production, retail, licensing and distribution

-Lower fees for charitable campaigns.
+- Lower fees for charitable campaigns

-Campaigns are limited to 60 days (Indiegogo may choose at its own discretion to extend the deadline)
+- Campaigns are limited to 60 days (Indiegogo may choose at its own discretion to extend the deadline)

-You must provide rewards, even if you don’t receive full funding.
+- You must provide rewards, even if you don’t receive full funding

-Industry-specific crowdfunding sites
+Industry-specific crowdfunding platforms

 Chances are there’s a platform for people in your specific industry.
 If so, these platforms typically tailor services to your needs and can attract backers looking to fund a project just like yours.